migperfer/harmonic_compatibility/README.md

 ```
 `res_mash` maximum mashability score possible for this mix. `p_shift` is the pitch shift that maximizes the compatibility between the two loops. `b_offset` its the beat offset that maximizes the mahsability score. `h_contr` and `r_contr` are the separated values for _harmonic matching_ and _spectral balance_.

+## Survey results

+The survey results are provided in the **survey_results.csv** file.
+The field-names are:

+* algo1: The first algorithm presented in the pairwise comparison
+* algo2: The second algorithm presented in the pairwise comparison
+* target: The target loop for pairwise comparison
+* timestamp: The timestamp when the comparison was stored
+* global_number: The number that identifies the unique combination of algo1, algo2 and target.
+* chosen_algo: The chosen algorithm by the respondent:
+  * 0: No preference
+  * 1: Preference for the mix chosen by the first algorithm
+  * 2: Preference for the mix chosen by the second algorithm